yaboygmoney/HackTheBoxWriteups/solarwinds.md

 ```

 ### Check Shodan/other internet scraping 'service' for your hostnames
+The hostnames within a compromised network are used within SSL certs that are leaked by the infrastructure.
+Those certificates will likely show up on Shodan.
 https://www.shodan.io/search?query=yourHostnameHere

 ### Check network traffic for SMB patterns that match a file replace, execute, and replace again